-The SPRO, Rebel Windcheater, and Danny swimming plugs, are all about 2 ounces in weight.
+The SPRO, Bomber Wind Cheater, and Danny swimming plugs, are all about 2 ounces in weight.
 Because they are heavy, they they can be cast farther.
 Also use them when casting into the wind.

 There are two reasons to use larger swimming lures.
 One is too cast farther, the larger lures are heavier and help you get some distance from your cast.
 This is especially important if casting into the wind.
 The other reason is to catch bigger stripers.
 Big stripers like big baitfish.

-The Rebel Windcheater is one of my favorite lures.
+The Bomber Wind Cheater is one of my favorite lures.
 I like it because I can cast it far.
 I've caught both striped bass and bluefish on this lure.
-To see a photo of a Bluefish I caught on a Rebel Windcheater follow this link: Bluefish.
+To see a photo of a Bluefish I caught on a Bomber Wind Cheater lure follow this link: Bluefish.